chaituteja/zeller-react-app/README.md

 ## Approach

 I built the App component with a focus on clear state management, type safety, and reusable UI components.
 The app initializes a GraphQL client once using useMemo and fetches customer data through a useEffect that calls the ListZellerCustomers query.
-The response is type-checked, filtered by role using useMemo for performance, and handled with proper loading and error states.
+The response filtered by role using useMemo for performance, and handled with proper loading and error states.

 For the UI, I created two reusable components:

 RadioButton – a controlled input component that updates the selected user role (admin or manager) through handleClick, providing a clean and accessible toggle for filtering users.

-Card – a presentational component that displays each customer’s name and role in a consistent, styled format.
+Card – a presentational component that displays each customer’s name, initial and role in a consistent, styled format.

 Together, these components keep the App component lean, maintainable, and easy to test, emphasizing separation of concerns and performance through memoization.